hxzhu9819/homepage/_pages/home.md

   - image_path: /assets/images/port3-apple.png
     alt: "还是不知道放什么"
     title: "I join Apple as a Product System Quality Engineer Intern"
-    excerpt: "Hello, Apple!"
+    excerpt: "Hello, Apple!
+Finally!
+Due to COVID-19, my on-board date is delayed for one month.
+By the other hand, I got a chance to work on a project that will deliver things to our users."
     url: "/contact/"
     btn_class: "btn--primary"
     btn_label: "Learn more"
 ---
-**News**
+<font size=5>News</font>
+**Aug 15, 2020** I graduated from Shanghai Jiao Tong University.

+{% include feature_row %}

+**Caveat**
 *This site is still under construction.
 Getting nowhere via any links on my website is a* **FEATURE**  *, not a bug.
 (Including the syntax errors.
 I am trying my best to make sure that my grammar shown here is on the same (low) level of the design and coding of this website.)*
 *-- hxzhu*
-{% include feature_row %}